Influences of Layered Heterogeneity on Poroelastic Behavior of Geological Reservoirs

 Citation

 Shodunke, G., Jiang, J., & Bodunde, S. S. (2025).
 Influences of Layered Heterogeneity on Poroelastic Behavior of Geological Reservoirs.
-Geophysical Journal International, (submitted).
+Geophysical Journal International, (accepted).

 Related Projects & Working Groups